shuyelin06/Obsidian-Notes/content/Classes/MATH410/MATH410Working.md

 > > $$
 > > > We have similar argument for the limit of the lower sum!

 This theorem is really important, and can be used to prove a lot!

-For example, we can use this theorem to prove some properties of integrability.
+In fact, many of the below properties of integrals can be proven using the Archimedes-Riemann Theorem.
+See below.

+## Properties of Integrals
+Below, we discuss various useful properties of integrals.

+### Monotonicity and Integrals
 > [!Abstract] Theorem: Monotonicity and Integrability
 > Any monotone function $f : [a,b] \to \mathbb{R}$ is integrable.
 > > The monotonicity on $f$ and its restricted domain automatically implies boundedness!